Description:

 - Select the “SendEmail” step and set the “Required” properties.
 Enter a name for the step, then click Save.

-- Select the “SendEmail” step and set up the “Optional” properties.
+- Select the “SendEmail” step and configure the “Optional” properties.
 Provide a variable or a global reference with external email addresses.
 Enter the email subject text.

 - Click the button to configure the “Body of the email message.”
-In the message body, include variable or global references for ASPOSE to complete the mail merge.
+In the message body, include variable or global references for ASPOSE to perform the mail merge.
 Then click the Save button.

-- On the Form definition page for “TrainingInviteForm", double-click the “ExecuteWorkflow” widget to edit its properties.
+- On the Form definition page for “TrainingInviteForm," double-click the “ExecuteWorkflow” widget to edit its properties.
+Note: To prevent multiple clicks, the button appears disabled for a few seconds during runtime.

 - A pop-up window appears for configuration.
 Enter the text for the “Execute Button.”
 Select the process definition from the drop-down list.
 Choose the execution mode between “Real-Time” and “Background.”
 Note: In real-time execution, wait or human interaction steps, such as tasks and route forms, are overridden and completed automatically.
 Select the “Save” checkbox to store the process instance.
 Select the “Hide” checkbox to hide this widget at runtime.
 Select the “Read-Only” checkbox to disable the button click event.

 - Select the “Conditions” tab.
 Click the plus sign (+) to add an empty row.
 You need to map the input and output variable values.
-Choose the variable/global reference and map it to the appropriate Form fields as shown below.
+Choose the variable or global reference and map it to the appropriate Form fields as shown below.
 The Form values are linked to Workflow process variables as input.
-The Workflow output variable or global values are mapped to the Form fields.
+Workflow output variables or global values are mapped to Form fields.
 Click the Save button.

-- Choose the “Styling” tab.
+- Select the “Styling” tab.
 Enter the CSS syntax.
-Select the classes to apply from the global drop-down list.
+Choose the classes to apply from the global drop-down list.
 Click the Save button.

 - Select the “Other” tab.
 Enter the tooltip text.
 Click the Save button.